Dreaming381/Latios-Framework/Documentation~/Core/README.md

 -   `SyncPointPlaybackSystem` uses `Allocator.Persistent` instead of the `DisposeSentinel` hack that allows `EntityCommandBufferSystem` to use `Allocator.TempJob`.
--   Unmanaged systems are not supported when added directly to a non-user `ComponentSystemGroup`.
-Create a custom `ComponentSystemGroup` as an injection point as a workaround.
+-   Unmanaged systems do not support automatic dependency management features, due to them being unable to receive an external `NativeContainer` while in Burst.
--   System sorting does not occur automatically for non-user `ComponentSystemGroup`s after initialization.
-Call `SortSystems()` explicitly for these groups.
+-   `ISystemShouldUpdate` and `ISystemNewScene` do not work correctly with `SystemState` lambdas.
 -   Automatic dependency management for `latiosWorld.SyncPoint` and collection components do not function correctly when used inside `OnStartRunning()` or `OnStopRunning()`.
-This is due to a bug in `SystemBase` which assumes no exceptions or jobs occur inside these methods.
+This is due to a bug in `SystemBase` which assumes no exceptions occur inside these methods.

 ## Near-Term Roadmap